 Marriage takes work and commitment, especially during the more difficult times.
 Many challenges can impact marriage, and mental health is undoubtedly one of them.
-Poor mental health, especially depression, can take a toll on a person and their relationships.
+Poor mental health, especially depression, can affect a person and their relationships.

 What is Depression?

 Depression is a common and serious medical illness that negatively affects how you feel, think, and act.
-Signs of depression include:
+Signs of a depressed partner include:

 - Loss of interest in hobbies

 - Trou le sleeping

 - Thoughts of suicide

 Depression can manifest in many ways.
 They may express negative thoughts and feelings towards themselves and have low self-esteem.
 Someone with depression may not be interested in your relationship like they used to o may sleep more than usual.